Orphans: Yes, Grelod.

-Also, there was an episode where Warden Vogel tried to take the kids ice-skating in Central Park, and seemed genuinely saddened when he was forced to cancel the field trip.
+- Also, there's an episode where Warden Vogel tries to take the kids ice-skating in Central Park and seems genuinely saddened when he's forced to cancel the field trip.

-In Time Squad, Otto lived in an orphanage ran by a cruel nun who used the children that were in her care for cheap labor and kept them well underfed and is shown to be able to willingly physically harm children with a whip.
+- In Time Squad, Otto lived in an orphanage ran by a cruel nun who used the children that were in her care for cheap labor, kept them well underfed and is shown to be able to willingly physically harm children with a whip.